feature-image

 Imago

 Maria Sakkari stormed into the Qatar Masters with a commanding straight-sets win over Zeynep Sönmez.
-Entering unseeded, she braced for a stern test against Jasmine Paolini, calling it tough at first place.
+Entering unseeded, she braced for a stern test against Jasmine Paolini, calling it tough in the first place.
 Yet on court, the Greek dominated with authority, as the 30-year-old delivered another clinical straight-sets victory over the Italian.

 Watch What’s Trending Now!

 Sakkari served well under pressure.
 She hit three aces during the match.
-She also won 74% of points on her first serve.
-Paolini, in comparison, managed 52% on her first serve.
+She also won 75% of points on her first serve.
+Paolini, in comparison, managed 50% on her first serve.

-She also respected the rivalry between them.
-“It’s going to be a very tough match I believe for both of us.
+She also respected the rivalry between them: “It’s going to be a very tough match, I believe, for both of us.
 We’ve had some great battles throughout our careers.
 It’s gonna be one of them, I’m sure.
 I feel good.
 It was a great match today, I’m looking forward to tomorrow.”

 This victory comes after a difficult start to her season.
 At the Adelaide International, she lost in the Round of 32.
 Daria Kasatkina defeated her in her opening match there.